kingfisherphuoc/EasySharedPreference/README.md

 // Primitive type
 SharedPreferencesManager.getInstance().putValue("Test", 1); // save to default sharedPreference
 SharedPreferencesManager.getInstance().getValue("Test", Integer.class);// get from default
+// you can get default value if the key is not used before.
+SharedPreferencesManager.getInstance().getValue("TestNotSavedBefore", Integer.class,100);// return 100 if key does exist
 // Save your custom object:
 SharedPreferencesManager.getInstance().putValue("testData", testGun);
 Gun gun = SharedPreferencesManager.getInstance().getValue("testData", Gun.class);